-If you have the symptoms of psoriasis, including scaly, itchy, inflamed skin, you may also be at risk for developing psoriatic arthritis.
+If you have the symptoms of the skin condition psoriasis, including scaly, itchy, inflamed skin, you may also be at risk for developing psoriatic arthritis.
+PsA is a form of arthritis related to psoriasis that affects the joints, along with the connections between the tendons and ligaments.
 As many as 30 percent of people who have psoriasis eventually develop PsA as well.
 More than 13,000 MyPsoriasisTeam members report mild to severe joint pain, with or without active skin symptoms at the same time.

-Researchers don’t fully understand why some people with psoriasis develop psoriatic arthritis.
+Researchers don’t fully understand what causes psoriatic arthritis in people living with psoriasis.
 It may be due to a combination of genetics, environmental causes — such as physical trauma or stress — and/or other factors.

 Risk factors for the inflammation that leads to psoriatic diseases aren’t fully understood.
-One study showed an almost 50-times greater chance of developing psoriatic arthritis if you have a close family member who has had the condition.
-Genetics appear to play a role, but it’s unclear if family history alone is a good predictor of whether or not someone will develop PsA.
+According to the American College of Rheumatology, around 40 percent of people living with PsA have a family member with psoriasis or arthritis.
+Genetics appear to play a role, but it’s unclear if family history alone is a good predictor of whether someone will develop PsA.

 Other risk factors for the development of psoriatic arthritis may include age, environment, smoking, and obesity.